Low-distortion Inference of Latent Similarities from a Multiplex Social Network: Definitions and Preliminaries

-\xhdr{Input and output} Since our model has several parameters, we need to be precise about what is known to the algorithm.
+Since our model has several parameters, we need to be precise about what is known to the algorithm.
 Most importantly, in terms of the social network, only the union \ESW of all social network edges is revealed to the algorithm; the division into individual categories \ESW[i] is not given.

 We assume that the algorithm knows how many embeddings it needs to construct, and into what spaces.
 More formally, this means that \NUMCAT (the number of categories), \DIM[i] (the number of dimensions), and $R_i$ (the sizes of the tori) are known to the algorithm.
 The average target degree \kSW can be estimated from the expected degree, and by Chernoff Bounds, such an estimate will be within $1\pm O(n^{-1/2})$ of the correct value with high probability.
-According to the model, the individual target degrees \kSW[i] lie within a constant factor of \kSW, and we assume that this constant factor is also known to the algorithm. \ASedit{To simplify presentation \dkdelete{(i.e., this is not a part of the model)} we assume that the target degrees $\kSW[i]$ and the dimensions $\DIM[i]$ are the same for all categories $i$, and that $\kSW$ is known.}
+According to the model, the individual target degrees \kSW[i] lie within a constant factor of \kSW, and we assume that this constant factor is also known to the algorithm.
+To simplify presentation (i.e., this is not a part of the model) we assume that the target degrees $\kSW[i]$ and the dimensions $\DIM[i]$ are the same for all categories $i$, and that $\kSW$ is known.

 We also assume that the upper bound \densityK on the number of points in any unit cube is known to the algorithm.
 Knowing \densityK and the other model parameters, the normalization constant $\CSW = \Theta(\tfrac{1}{\log n})$ can also be computed to within a constant factor.